-There have been innumerable adaptations of the Sherlock Holmes stories ever since they were written but none have quite gained the popularity of the 2010 modern-day re-imagining of Sherlock.
+There have been innumerable adaptations of the Sherlock Holmes stories ever since they were written by Arthur Conan Doyle, but none have quite gained the popularity of the 2010 modern-day re-imagining of Sherlock.
 If you are in search of shows like Sherlock, we have made a list of shows that you should surely check out.
-The Adventures of Sherlock Holmes have been a detective fiction classic for decades.
-These stories have inspired every genius character in some way or another but BBC’s Sherlock is easily one of the best series ever made.
+The Adventures of Sherlock Holmes has been a detective fiction classic for decades.
+These private detective stories have inspired every genius character in some way or another, but BBC’s Sherlock is easily one of the best series ever made.

 List of TV Shows Like Sherlock